What if … fellow passengers could improve the enjoyment of your journey especially at peak times?

 Do you think that you can bring passengers closer together?
 Design solutions to offer passengers a more pleasant train journey in a congested train?
 Register now!

 You can register up to Friday 26 May via this link.
 Three designers will be selected from the registrations who will participate in the ‘What if Lab: Nederlandse Spoorwegen’.
 They will be informed of this by Tuesday 30 May.
-The three selected designers will be given three months to develop a concept in cooperation with NS.
+The three selected designers will be given six weeks to develop a concept in cooperation with NS.
 They will present this concept to a jury of 10 at the end of July.
 The jury will select two designs that will be worked out in detail in the run-up to Dutch Design Week (DDW).

 Registration for the What if Lab: NS is possible for professional designers, design studios and student (teams).